| | |

 This post does contain some affiliate links for your shopping convenience.
 I do receive a small commission when someone purchases an item after clicking on a link.
 These commissions help with the cost of maintaining this blog and allow me to continue bringing you valuable content, activities, and ideas.

 I have found that too many people and unfamiliar faces in my class on such a high-energy day can sometimes overstimulate kids and create anxiety for some.
-There are so many parents that want to come to help and volunteer that this just makes it easier and fair to everyone and all parents are welcome to come to watch the parade so it’s not like anyone gets left out.
-Everyone’s happy and my kiddos are at their best!
+There are so many parents who want to come to help and volunteer that this just makes it easier and fair to everyone, and all parents are welcome to come to watch the parade, so it’s not like anyone gets left out.
+Everyone’s happy, and my kiddos are at their best!

 Kids in Halloween costumes making funny faces.